 Stories of Ancient India

-One of the earliest known writing systems came from India, probably around 2500 BC.
-Unfortunately, we can't read the Harappan writing yet.
+February 2017 - One of the earliest known writing systems came from India, probably around 2500 BC.
+Unfortunately, nobody can read the Harappan writing yet.
 But we know people were using this writing to mark their property, so other people couldn't steal it, and to keep track of things.
 The writing was in pictographs, like Egyptian hieroglyphs.

 Sanskrit version of the Rig Veda